Please note that Duval Audubon Society is not licensed to accept injured birds.

 What to do if you find a dead bird

 The Florida Fish and Wildlife Conservation Commission (FWC) works cooperatively with the Florida Department of Health on a wild bird mortality database.
 This project was initiated to support surveillance for bird die-offs, monitor for West Nile Virus, and is now also being used to monitor for avian influenza.
 FWC is also interested in monitoring bird electrocutions from power lines and poles so that faulty facilities may be repaired.

-If you find a dead bird, please report the bird by logging on to this special FWC website, or call your local FWC regional office.
-Your reports will assist in tracking the causes of bird mortality and surveying for avian influenza and West Nile Virus.
+If you find a dead bird, please review the information about avian diseases on the FWC website, or call your local FWC regional office.
+Your reports will assist in tracking the causes of bird mortality and surveying for avian influenza and other avian diseases.

 If you suspect a fish, boating, or environmental law violation, report it to FWC's Wildlife Alert Hotline.

 Jacksonville Zoo and Gardens may accept wood storks, shorebirds, and birds of prey.
 Call 904-757-4463.

 B.E.A.K.S.
 (Bird Emergency Air & Kare Sanctuary) - 12084 Houston Avenue, Jacksonville, FL 32226.
 Call 904-251-2473.